Financial Cases and Methods

 - Retains the technology-specific return on equity rates developed in the R&D Only Case

-- Assumes that average the inflation rate over the life of the project is 2.5%
+- Modifies the average the inflation rate over the life of the project to account for recent inflation

-- Applies federal tax credits and expires it as consistent with existing law and guidelines
+- Applies federal tax credits and expires them as consistent with existing law and guidelines

 - General Methodology and Assumptions